 Financial statement assertions are classified into the following five:

-- Existence: The assertion on existence is made to check whether the specified assets and liabilities are present at the given date.
+The financial statement assertion on existence is made to check whether the specified assets and liabilities are present at the given date.
 It is also required to check that the transactions that are recorded took place at the specified date.
-In order to test these items of the financial statement, it is not sufficient that only books are consulted which record the assets or the liabilities.
+In order to test these items of the financial statement assertions , it is not sufficient that only books are consulted which record the assets or the liabilities.
 There should be proof of the existence of the physical assets or liability.
 For checking existence help is also sought from outside.

-- Rights and Obligations: This is to check whether the assets that are included in the financial statement are the rights and the liabilities are the obligations of the company.
+This financial statement assertion is used to check whether the assets that are included in the financial statement are the rights and the liabilities are the obligations of the company.
 In order to ensure this, sometimes special purpose entities are created.

-- Presentation and Disclosure: This assertion is to ensure whether the items in the financial statements are classified in the right way.
+This financial statement assertion is to ensure whether the items in the financial statements are classified in the right way.
 It is important to check that the account balance is calculated as well as disclosed properly.

-Auditors decompose the broad assertions into a detailed set of statements referred to as management assertions, separated into three categories:
+In Management Assrtions auditors decompose the broad assertions into a detailed set of statements referred to as management assertions.
+Its has a major role in financial statement assertions and audit assertions.
+Management assertions are separated into three categories:

 - OCCURRENCE: The transactions actually took place.